 A) Web application vulnerabilities such as XSS, CSRF, SQLi, authentication issues, remote code execution, and authorization issues.
 The vulnerability must be in the main www.etsy.com site, the etsy.com API, or the official Etsy mobile applications.
+Note that systems we do not control (such as links/redirect to 3rd party sites, or CDNs) are excluded from the scope of the bounty.
 You must be the first person to responsibly disclose the bug to us, you must have found the vulnerability yourself, and you must follow responsible disclosure principles of giving us a reasonable time to address the issue before you make any information public.

 Q) What's not a valid bug?

 A) Although we review each submission on a case-by-case basis, the following are some of the issues which typically do not meet the requirements of our bounty program:

 - Flaws specific to out of date browsers/plugins.
 Amongst others, this encompasses versions of Internet Explorer prior to version 8.

 - Logout cross-site request forgery.
 For more information on this issue, please refer to blog posts on the topic by Chris Evans and Michal Zalewski.

 - Lack of the Secure flag on non-sensitive cookies.
 We provide full site SSL as an opt-in mechanism to defend against MITM (via HSTS) while we're working towards releasing full site SSL for all users.
 More information on this is available here: http://codeascraft.com/2012/10/09/scaling-user-security/.

 - Lack of HTTPOnly flag on non-sensitive cookies.
 We have set the HTTPOnly flag on cookies we feel are sensitive and we do not consider the lack of HTTPOnly on other cookies to be a vulnerability.